 Buying a puppy online can be a fun and rewarding experience, but it’s important to be careful out there.
 Anyone can technically list puppies and other pets for sale without following the same requirements as trusted, experienced breeders and vendors.
 Remember, buying or adopting puppies online is not a quick transaction.
 Take your time and make a good decision!

 Precautions make it more likely that you and your new puppy will be happy in the end.
 Here are some tips on how to buy a puppy online safely and avoid scams, puppy mills, and other issues.

 Understanding how to safely buy a puppy online starts with a breeder’s or vendor’s website.
 It may also start with an advertisement featuring a picture of a puppy for sale.
 Whatever the case, the first impression you get from a breeder is your first chance to start evaluating their quality as dog breeders.

 In many cases, you might notice during your search for a puppy that there is no official website or even a company name listed.
 That’s not a good sign.
 If you can’t look up customer reviews or a Better Business Bureau listing, strongly consider selecting a different breeder.
+Puppy scams are common on sites like Craigslist, and you should be cautious.
 You never know what an untraceable breeder might be hiding.

 Noticing the differences between good and bad breeders takes a little bit of time and attention.

 All dog breeders in the US, the UK and many other countries are technically required to have a license.
 In Canada, households with more than 4 dogs are required in most provinces to register as a breeder, or lower the number of pets on premises.